Kunaldargan/DSA_101_20Nov/README.md

 ## Course Plan<a name ="Plan"></a>
 - **Divide and conquer** : As the name suggests “Divide and Conquer”.
 Divide the problems into smaller sub-problems, solve them and combine their solution.(Link to be added)
 - **Backtracking**: Incrementally attempt to build solution and “backtrack” to explore all possibilities.(Link to be added)

--**Dynamic Programming** Divide the problem into overlapping subproblems of various sizes.
+- **Dynamic Programming** Divide the problem into overlapping subproblems of various sizes.
 Use solution of smaller sub-problems to build solution of larger ones.(Link to be added)
 - **Graph Algorithms** : Model a problem as a graph problem and use known graph algorithms.
 Greedy algorithms Being greedy works! ... but only for certain problems.(Link to be added)
 - *LeetCode and HackerRank* standard questions